bitrise-io/devcenter/_articles/en/getting-started/bitrise-tools.md

 {% include message_box.html type="info" title="offline Workflow Editor" content="Learn how to [install and start the offline Workflow Editor](/bitrise-cli/offline-workflow-editor/) and [how to download your build's bitrise.yml file to your computer](/builds/bitrise-yml-online/#editing-and-downloading-bitriseyml-online)."%}

+### bitrise-plugin-io

+With this [plugin](https://github.com/bitrise-io/bitrise-plugins-io), you can manage your apps on [bitrise.io](https://www.bitrise.io) right from the Terminal or command line.

 ## iOS code signing tool

 ### codesigndoc